 Using these five tips can help your ministry enhance its social media reach in five minutes a day.
 Pick one platform and try it—you’ll be surprised at how easily you can work it into your daily schedule!

-The Rev. Derek Davenport ’05/’17 now serves as director of the Miller Summer Youth Institute at Pittsburgh Theological Seminary and digital marketing analyst.
-Derek is also a PTS alumnus of the Master of Divinity (MDiv) Program after which he served at a church in Orlando, Fla., for five years.
-Besides working with youth ministry leaders, he serves as a guest preacher in Western Pennsylvania, researches church symbolism on his website, and tweets at @DerekRDavenport.
+The Rev. Derek Davenport ’05/’17 is a PTS alumnus of the Master of Divinity (MDiv) Program after which he served at a church in Orlando, Fla., for five years.
+He now serves at Sewickley Presbyterian Church in Western Pennsylvania, researches church symbolism on his website, and tweets at @DerekRDavenport.